Sphinx Organization Timeline

 This year also marks the inaugural Overture summer camp in Detroit and Flint, MI.

 Sphinx launches the National Alliance for Audition Support seeded by the Andrew W Mellon Foundation in partnership with the New World Symphony and League of American Orchestras.
-NAAS is an unprecedented national program with the mission to increase diversity in American orchestras by offering Black and Latinx musicians a customized combination of mentoring, audition preparation, financial support, and audition previews.
+NAAS is an unprecedented national initiative that transforms lives through a customized combination of mentoring, audition preparation, financial support, audition previews and addressing the systemic obstacles within Black and Latino communities.

 Sphinx launches its first professional vocal ensemble, EXIGENCE, under the direction of its Founding Director, Dr. Eugene Rogers.